 It’s not uncommon for CPPs to be priced higher than other photographers you might encounter.
 As with other certified professions like doctors, attorneys and CPAs, a higher price point goes along with a professional who has earned a designation or credential.
-When you hire a CPP who has been conferred by Professional Photographers of America (PPA), you’re ensuring that you’re getting the best of the best.
+When you hire a CPP who has been conferred by Professional Photographers of America (PPA), you’re ensuring that you’re hiring a photographer with substantial technical abilities.

 A Certified Professional Photographer must renew their designation every three years by completing 15 continuing education units or re-taking the CPP exam.
 Continuing education is essential for a professional photographer to keep up with changes in technology, best business practices, and industry standards and trends.